-In January 2017, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update ("ASU") 2017-04 "Intangibles - Goodwill and Other (Topic 350): Simplifying the Test for Goodwill Impairment" The Board is issuing the amendments in this update to simplify the subsequent measurement of goodwill by eliminating Step 2 from the goodwill impairment test.
+In January 2017, the FASB issued ASU 2017-04 "Intangibles - Goodwill and Other (Topic 350): Simplifying the Test for Goodwill Impairment" ASU 2017-04 simplifies the subsequent measurement of goodwill by eliminating Step 2 from the goodwill impairment test.
 Instead an entity should perform its goodwill impairment test by comparing the fair value of a reporting unit with its carrying amount.
 An entity should recognize an impairment charge for the amount by which the carrying amount exceeds the reporting unit's fair value; however, the loss recognized should not exceed the total amount of goodwill allocated to that reporting unit.
-We are required to apply the amendments in this for its annual or any interim goodwill impairment tests in fiscal years beginning after December 15, 2019.
-We have evaluated this standard and believes it will not have a material impact on our consolidated financial position or results of operation.
+We are required to apply the amendments for the annual or any interim goodwill impairment tests in fiscal years beginning after December 15, 2019.
+We have evaluated this standard and believe it will not have a material impact on our consolidated financial position or results of operation.

-In January 2017, the FASB issued ASU 2017-01 "Business Combinations (Topic 805)" The Board is issuing the amendments in this update to clarify the definition of a business with the objective of adding guidance to assist entities with evaluating whether transactions should be accounted for as acquisitions (or disposals) of assets or businesses.
+In January 2017, the FASB issued ASU 2017-01 "Business Combinations (Topic 805): Clarifying the Definition of a Business".
+The Board is issuing the amendments in this update to clarify the definition of a business with the objective of adding guidance to assist entities with evaluating whether transactions should be accounted for as acquisitions (or disposals) of assets or businesses.
 The definition of a business affects many areas of accounting including acquisitions, disposals, goodwill, and consolidation.
-We are required to apply the amendments in this update to annual periods beginning after December 15, 2017, including interim periods within those periods.
+We are required to apply the amendments in this update to annual periods beginning after December 15, 2017.
+The Company will adopt the new guidance on January 1, 2018 and will apply it to all applicable transactions after the adoption date.